calebboa/calebboa/README.md

-- 👋 Hi, I’m @calebboa
+⚡️About me
-- 👀 I’m interested in programming and football.
+- I’m currently learning Business Information Systems - Data Science👨🏾‍💻
-- 🌱 I’m currently learning Business Information Systems - Data Science.
+- I’m interested in programming and football.

 <!---
 calebboa/calebboa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.